lyudmilpetrov/client-side-free-ai/Notes/git.md

     To update the main branch on your remote with the contents of your local gh-pages branch, you can push directly:

+To update the main branch on your remote with the contents of your local gh-pages branch, you can push directly:

 git push origin gh-pages:main
+This sends your local gh-pages branch to the remote branch named main.
+If you want the histories merged locally before pushing, you would instead:

+git checkout main
+git merge gh-pages
+git merge gh-pages --allow-unrelated-histories git push origin main